The Trinity

 – Not one of the General Epistles written by the other apostles greet the Holy Spirit.

--If the Holy Spirit was a person of the Godhead would it not feel slighted by these lack of greetings written by the founding apostles of Christianity?
+-If the Holy Spirit was a person of the Godhead, would it not feel slighted by this lack of greetings written by the founding apostles of Christianity in the Word of God?

 -The doctrine of the Trinity (triune nature of God) was never taught by the early apostles and was not a doctrine of the church.

-For further study see CSCOG7 Staff Difficult Scripture I John 5:7-8
+For further study see COSCOG7 Staff Difficult Scripture I John 5:7-8

 Read more from the archives: